lizbianco/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-pwd = print working directory
-hostname = my computer's network name mkdir = make directory
+Everything is new to me - so here goes nothing: pwd = print working directory hostname = my computer's network name mkdir = make directory